 How to Go About Recruitment Process Outsourcing?

-Here’s a checklist which will guide you if you’re planning to start your own RPO business.
+Here’s a checklist that will guide you if you’re planning to start your own RPO business.

 1. Recruiting Tool

-The primary difference in traditional recruitment & RPO services is that RPO services do not end after the position is filled.
+The primary difference between traditional recruitment & RPO services is that RPO services do not end after the position is filled.

-RPO providers are expected to introduce and set up a companies recruitment process along with the technology required to power these processes.
+RPO providers are expected to introduce and set up a company’s recruitment process along with the technology required to power these processes.

 The best part about starting an RPO service is that there is no minimum number of employees you need to get started.

 A recruiter with experience can start providing solo RPO services.
 You can hire employees & build a team as you scale based types of services you provide.

 There isn’t a flat industry standard on fees for RPO services.
 These rates depend on the RPO provider as he employs various resources; RPO prices depend on the services provided and the length of the contract.